5jt/dyalog-cookbook/manuscript/logging.md

 Save a copy of `Z:\code\v01` as `Z:\code\v02`.

 Start with the log file.
 We'll use the APLTree `Logger` class, which we'll now install in the workspace root.
-If you've not already done so, copy the APLTree library folder into `Z:\code`.
-Now edit `Z:\code\v02\MyApp.dyapp` to include some library code:
+If you've not already done so, copy the APLTree library folder into `Z:\code`.[^apltree] Now edit `Z:\code\v02\MyApp.dyapp` to include some library code:

 ~~~
 Target #